JasselD/JasselNotes/DSA revision/*Sample questions.md

 - What is the difference between add() method in set and add() method in list?

-- What is the Big
+- What is the Big O notation
 ```Java
         String details = "";
         for(int i = 0; i < list.size(); i++) {